Akhilesh53/NLP-Practice/README.md

 Give it a TRY..!

-# FAKE NEWS CLASSIFIER
+# FAKE NEWS CLASSIFIER - BAG OF WORDS
 The DataSet used in Fake news Classifier is taken from Kaggle https://www.kaggle.com/c/fake-news/data
-This Classifier is made using BAG OF WORDS.